Tenyjeny/IEEE-SB-UCEK/README.md

 5. Work on the created branch

+   You are free to add your own html and css files, bootstrap framework is also preferred.

 ## Updating the Repository

 To update the repository with your changes, follow these steps: